-The outsourcing of customer services has grown at pace in recent years, as more companies recognise the benefits of partnering with external specialists.
+The outsourcing of customer services has grown considerably in recent years, as more companies recognise the benefits of partnering with external specialists.

 Why are more companies outsourcing?

-In a highly competitive, globalised marketplace, many organisations are seeking opportunities to not only bring down costs, but also differentiate their service around quality.
+In a highly competitive, globalised marketplace, many organisations seek opportunities to bring down costs and differentiate their service around quality.

-It also allows companies to scale their service in line with demand, without having to worry about moving offices, ongoing recruitment, or staff utilisation challenges.
+It also allows companies to scale their service in line with demand without worrying about moving offices, ongoing recruitment, or staff utilisation challenges.

 What’s stopping the rest of them?

 While the benefits are clear, outsourcing any part of your customer service is often viewed with apprehension – particularly by companies who’ve not outsourced before.
 Common objections include: